Tommaso-Pincelli/definitions/manual/source/fairmat-cover.rst

 for the following macro-areas of experimental physics

 :ref:`Multidimensional Photoemission Spectroscopy <Mpes-Structure>`:
-    set of data storage objects to describe photoemission experiments, see `here <Mpes-Structure>`_ for a more extensive description.
+    set of data storage objects to describe photoemission experiments, follow the link for a more extensive description.
      New application definitions:
        :ref:`NXmpes`
        :ref:`NXmpes_ARPES`